 - While the potatoes are cooking prepare the tomatoes, celery, olives, spring onions and fresh herbs.

-- Then make the dressing: whisk together the red wine vinegar, Dijon mustard, maple syrup, salt and pepper.
+- Then make the dressing: whisk together the red wine vinegar, Dijon mustard, maple syrup and pepper.

-- Gradually add the olive oil, whisking as you go until emulsified.
+- Gradually add the filtered water, whisking as you go until emulsified.

 - Test the dressing, adding more salt, pepper, herbs or vinegar if needed.